Pumps, weirs, and locks

 Inlet sluice

 We use the inlet sluice for two things.
-We open the sluice so that fresh water flows into, for example, city canals or agricultural areas.
+We open the sluice so that freshwater flows into city canals or agricultural areas, for example.

 We open the sluice when it is very dry.
-For example, if we open the sluice in the Gaarkeuken, water from the IJsselmeer flows into the ditches and canals of our region.
+For example, if we open the sluice in the Gaarkeuken, water from lake IJsselmeer flows into the ditches and canals of our region.

 Inundation is a fancy word for 'flooding'.
 This lock allows us to flood a piece of land.
 In the past, the inundation lock was used by the army for defence.
 They ensured that the water was too low to sail on and too high to walk or drive through.
 Now we use the lock to allow water to flow into reservoirs.
 Or to flood agricultural land.